 This form of cancer is worth mentioning due the increase of damaging ultra violet rays.
 White dogs are particularly vulnerable and the ears are often a targeted area due to their exposure to the sun rays and their thin skin.
 Your vet should prescribe sunscreen suitable for dogs to protect ears, muzzle and nose.
 Do not use human sun screen as some may be toxic for pets.

 This condition affects the inner ear, an area also responsible for a dog's balance.
 It can occur when otitis progresses to the inner ear.
 In such cases dogs develop dizziness, in-coordination, head tilt, nystgamus and circling.
 Medications can be prescribed to give relief from the dizziness.
 The underlying cause needs addressed.

-A good home remedy for inflamed ears consists of an equal mix of water and apple cider vinegar.
+A good home remedy for inflamed ears consists of an equal mix of warm water and apple cider vinegar.
 This mixture ahould be applied inside the ear until the the exceeding amount flows out.
 Let the mixture stay in ear for about 5 minutes.
 Then carefully wipe out with a cotton ball.
-Repeat for about 10 days.
 If ears appear red and hot it is best to have your dog seen by vet as your pet may need antibiotics.

 Practice good ear cleaning as a general rule and keep it as a routine.
 Report any abnormalities to your vet promptly.

 In a pinch a 50:50 mix of apple cider vinegar and warm water is fine but I wouldn't use it consistently.
 Once things are under control cleaning his ears twice a week should help keep things under control.— Dr. Kara, veterinarian

 Zymox is an ear product for dogs that has helped many dogs who came to our clinic with annoying ear problems.
 It is available over the counter.